The global acceptance of the euro as a stable currency with low rates of inflation makes it an attractive currency for counterfeiters.

 As Europol is the EU’s central office for combating euro counterfeiting, one of Europol’s key functions is to act as the worldwide contact point for the subject.

 In the EU, Europol works closely with the ECB and Member State law enforcement authorities in all major euro counterfeiting investigations.
-Through its Focal Point SOYA , Europol provides:
+Through its Analysis Project SOYA , Europol provides: